Installing the Agent

 1. Connect to the instance.

-3. Open an elevated command prompt (running as Administrator), and run the MSI command (installation can take up to five minutes to complete):
+4. Open an elevated command prompt (as an Administrator), and run the MSI command.
+Installation can take up to five minutes to complete:

-4. For a more advanced version of the preceding command (to debug MSI installation issues), run:
+For a more advanced version of the preceding command to debug MSI installation issues, run:

 Instances Created from Custom Images and Non-Oracle Cloud Infrastructure Instances

-1. Install the agent according to the same steps in Existing Oracle Cloud Infrastructure Instances.
+1. Install the agent according to the same steps in Manual Installation.

-2. Configure User API keys for the instance you are running on.
+2. Configure user API keys for the instance you're running on.
 To generate the user API key, follow the instructions described in How to Generate an API Signing Key.

-• (Linux) Step 2a.
+• (Linux).
 Place the ".oci" directory and its contents under /etc/unified-monitoring-agent.

-• (Windows) Step 2a.
-For Windows, there are a few steps that differ, so ensure to follow the appropriate steps.
+• (Windows).
+For Windows, some steps differ, so ensure to follow the appropriate steps.
 Create the ".oci" folder and its contents in the directory C:\oracle_unified_agent.

 3. Follow the instructions described in Creating a Profile in the Oracle Cloud Infrastructure CLI Configuration File, to create the configuration file with the modifications in the next step.